projectara/greybus-spec/source/bridged_phy.rst

 Greybus GPIO Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus GPIO protocol version operation allows the AP to determine the version of this protocol to which the GPIO controller complies.
+The Greybus GPIO protocol version operation allows the requestor to determine the version of this protocol to which the GPIO controller complies.

 Greybus GPIO Protocol Version Request
 """""""""""""""""""""""""""""""""""""